avalon-lang/avaloni/docs/source/reference/functions.rst

     var index = search([1, 2, 3, 4, 5], 5)

-Avalon provides another handly syntax if you have long functions so as to help future maintainers or anyone reading your code.
+Avalon provides another handy syntax if you have long functions so as to help future maintainers or anyone reading your code.
 You can prepend arguments with parameter names as shown below:

 .. code::